nodemailer/nodemailer-web/content/smtp/oauth2.md

   - **serviceClient** – service client id (required), you can find it from the "client_id" field in the service key file
   - **privateKey** – is the private key contents, you can find it from the "private_key" field in the service key file

-## Using custom token handling
+### Using custom token handling {#custom-handling}

-If you do not want Nodemailer to create new access tokens then you can provide a custom token generation callback that is called every time a new token is needed for a user.
+If you do not want Nodemailer to create new access tokens then you can provide a custom token generation callback that is called every time a new token is needed for an user.

 The registered function gets the following arguments: